Holistic medicine sings their praises, and even scientists are starting to take notice of the many benefits adaptogenic mushrooms can provide.

 1. Adaptogenic Mushrooms Can Help You Prevent and Fight Cancer

-A recent study examined the effects of Cordyceps militaris on non-small cell lung cancer.
+recent study examined the effects of Cordyceps militaris on non-small cell lung cancer.
 The methanolic extract of cordyceps fruit bodies seems to have reduced lung cancer growth by increasing levels of several tumor-suppressing proteins.

 The reishi mushroom (Ganoderma lucidum) appears to be particularly beneficial for bladder cancer.
 This medicinal mushroom contains immunomodulating substances that appear to modulate cytokine production by enhancing bone marrow macrophages.